megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ## Unit 2: Data Management, Curation, & Pipelines

 This section introduces the basic data types in neuroimaging, how they are stored, and what software pipelines are frequently used for preprocessing.
-These competencies are particularly important Informatics team members.
+These competencies are particularly important for Informatics team members.

 ---
 NOTE: Many resources in this unit walk through hands-on tasks that won't be possible until you've been assigned a project.
 Once you've been assigned a project, you can revisit these interactive portions.
 Until then, just watch/read along to develop some familiarity with the software and workflows being demonstrated.